Aaron Smith (rugby league, born 1996)

-Aaron Smith (born 12 October 1996) is a professional rugby league footballer who last played as a for Barrow Raiders in the RFL Championship.
+Aaron Smith (born 12 October 1996) is a semi-professional rugby league footballer who last played as a for Barrow Raiders in the RFL Championship.

 He has spent time on loan from St Helens at the York City Knights in Betfred League 1, Hull Kingston Rovers in the Super League, and Featherstone Rovers and the Leigh Centurions in the Betfred Championship.

 Background

 Smith was born in Newton-le-Willows, Merseyside, England.

 Career

 In 2018 he made his Super League début on loan for Hull Kingston Rovers against Wakefield Trinity.

 In 2018 he has spent time on loan at Featherstone Rovers.
 He played in the 2019 Super League Grand Final victory over the Salford Red Devils at Old Trafford.

 Leigh Centurions (loan)

 On 22 October 2021, it was reported that he had re-joined Leigh in the RFL Championship on a season-long loan.

 Barrow Raiders

 On 23 Jan 2024 it was reported that he had signed for Barrow Raiders in the RFL Championship on a 2-year deal.